sytabaresa/kingly/README.md

 * safety : transitions can only happen as specified in the charts, i.e. no action will be executed in the wrong state of the model.
 This should allow to eliminate a significant class of bugs.
+* the program should be easier to reason about as its key flows are made explicit
+* better testability (in principle) as one can test the program flow separately from the actions
 * better maintainability : the design is entirely communicated by the statechart whose visual form can be automatically computed.
 That visual aid can serve as a documentation of the design and constitutes a simpler/faster entry into the program semantics.